Sartorius AG: Recent history (since 2000)

 Sartorius AG acquired the remaining shares in Viva Science and is now the sole owner.

-2005Sartorius acquires 100% of the shares of Omnimark Instrument Corporation, Arizona, United States (moisture analyzers).
+In 2005, Sartorius acquired 100% of the shares of Omnimark Instrument Corporation, Arizona, United States.
+Omnimark is a producer of moisture analyzers.

-2007Sartorius merged its biotechnology division with the French biotech company Stedim S.A.
-The resulting Sartorius Stedim Biotech (SSB) is the world's leading technology provider for the biopharmaceutical industry.
-The new company is listed on the Paris stock exchange.
+Sartorius merged its biotechnology division with the French biotech company Stedim S.A. in 2007.
+The resulting Sartorius Stedim Biotech (SSB) is listed on the Paris stock exchange.